QuanergySystems/quanergy_client/windows/readme.md

 </li>
 <li>Configuring and Building QuanergyClient in Visual Studio 2013
     <ul>
-    <li>Open QuanergyClient.sln in C:\location\of\m8client_build
+    <li>Open QuanergyClient.sln in C:\location\of\quanergy_client_build
     </li>
-    <li>Right-click on m8_client in the Solution Explorer and select "Properties".
+    <li>Right-click on quanergy_client in the Solution Explorer and select "Properties".
 Under "Configuration Properties" -> "General",
      change "Target Extension" from ".dll" to ".lib".
 Set the "Configuration Type" to "Static library(.lib)".
      Apply this step to both the Debug and Release builds.
     </li>